Maestro Salieri

 Exhibition marking the bicentenary of the death of Antonio Salieri

 The Maestro Salieri exhibition takes place in two locations.
-In the Dietrichstein Palace in Brno, visitors can view a collection of rare archive material and learn about the magnetic personality of Antonio Salieri through preserved documents and verified facts.
-The second part of the exhibition, in the arcade corridor of the Náměšt' nad Oslavou chateau, presents in more detail the extraordinary music culture of Náměšt' in the time of Count Haugwitz.
-Both parts of the exhibition are accompanied by a selection from Salieri's compositions.
+In the Dietrichstein Palace in Brno visitors can view a collection of rare archive material and learn about the magnetic personality of Antonio Salieri.
+The second part of the exhibition in the arcade corridor of the Náměšt nad Oslavou chateau, former residence of the Haugwitz family, presents in more detail the extraordinary music culture of Náměšť in the time of Count Haugwitz.

 The exhibition is held under the patronage of